 Uniphar have identified five strategic pillars that define our approach to sustainability.

-During 2020, we conducted a first phase materiality exercise with members of our senior leadership team.
 The following are those areas deemed most critical for Uniphar and those where we are currently measuring KPIs or intend to do so in the future:

 Sustainable Development Goals